-3 Event Study
+3. Event study

-3.1 Aggregate Economic Variables
+3.1.
+Aggregate economic variables

 In this section we characterize the behavior of several macroeconomic variables during a typical episode of large capital inflows.
 To this end, we compute the mean and median path of a set of macroeconomic indicators across all our episodes.
 In order to capture both the buildup and end phase of each episode, we consider nine-year windows that begin two years before the start of each inflows episode.
 In general, this window captures the point at which the variables first diverge from their trend level as well as the trough of the post-boom drop.
-As we saw in the previous section, many of the episodes in our sample occur in the late 2000s, and thus a full six years of data are not available after the end of these episodes.
-To ensure that the patterns we uncover in this section do not reflect mere changes in the composition of the sample, we include here only episodes for which a full nine years of data are available.
+To ensure that the patterns we uncover in this section do not reflect mere changes in the composition of the sample, we include here only episodes for which a full nine years of data are available.14